DroneDB/Server/README.md

 DroneDB Server can operate in two modes:

  * **Full**: organizations and datasets will be saved in the storage path.
 This is the default.
  * **Single**: if storage path is a directory containing existing files, the directory will be indexed and published by the server.
 A single `projects` organization will exist and a single dataset will be available.
-This can be useful to quickly share folders with others in offline environments.
+This can be useful to quickly share folders with others, or to manage your aerial data locally.

 For example, if you have a folder with results from [ODM](https://github.com/OpenDroneMap/ODM), you can run: